zwettemaan/UXPScriptSparker/README.md

 ## Preamble

+UXPScriptSparker is a tool for learning and using UXPScript in Adobe InDesign.

+It allows for the creation of reusable code that can run in both ExtendScript and UXPScript.

+The tool includes two scaffolding sets, one for ExtendScript and one for UXPScript, as well as shared APIs that work in both environments.
+The script contains one or more .js files that can be executed in either environment.

 The goal of this project is to reduce the treshold to 'get started' writing and debugging UXPScript scripts.